Belrouk/EdManSys/EdManSys-api/README.md

 # EdManSys-api
-Education Management System - API  module
-This is the layer that will communicate to the code, from the UI
+Education Management System - Core  module This is the layer that holds the database.
+Will only talk to the API layer.